 In November 2018, the Town Council engaged in a first reading of an original draft of the Frisco short-term rental ordinance but decided to temporarily table it to work on a couple of issues.
-After a few modifications to the language, the Town Council voted on December 11, 2018 to approve the first reading of its Frisco Short-Term Rental Ordinance.
+After a few modifications to the language, the Town Council voted on December 11, 2018 to approve a Frisco Short-Term Rental Ordinance (preceding link is to most recent version as of Oct.
+26, 2022).
 As part of the ordinance, the Town of Frisco required Frisco short-term rental property owners to obtain STR licenses before leasing or advertising their short-term rental units.

 Frisco short-term rental License fees are currently $250 per year.
 As part of the short-term rental application process, Frisco also requires submission of a motor vehicle parking plan and an affidavit confirming basic life safety requisites have been met.
-Frisco short-term rental property owners must also provide guests with an information notice, which will include address, emergency information and various other important Frisco short term rental information.
+Frisco short-term rental property owners must also provide guests with an information notice that includes address, emergency information and various other important Frisco short term rental information.
 On its website, the Town provides a nice summary of Frisco short-term rental rules.

 Frisco Short-Term Rental Occupancy Limits

-When the Town Council decided to table its original draft of the Frisco short-term rental ordinance in Nov.
-2018, one of the main issues for further work by Town staff was occupancy limits for Frisco short-term rentals.
-In the final draft of the Frisco short-term rental ordinance, the Town of set short-term rental occupancy limits of 2 persons per bedroom plus 4 additional total occupants.
+When the Town Council decided to table its original draft of the Frisco short-term rental ordinance in November 2018, one of the main issues for further work by Town staff was occupancy limits for Frisco short-term rentals.
+In the final draft of the Frisco short-term rental ordinance, the Town set Frisco short-term rental occupancy limits of 2 persons per bedroom plus 4 additional total occupants.